andreaskeller96/HoloLens2-IRTracking/README.md

 ## License and Citation

-If you use this project or the library contained within in your research, please reference this repository as well as the original STTAR paper:
+If you use this project in your research, please reference this repository as well as the original STTAR paper:

 A. Martin-Gomez et al., "STTAR: Surgical Tool Tracking using Off-the-Shelf Augmented Reality Head-Mounted Displays," in IEEE Transactions on Visualization and Computer Graphics, doi: 10.1109/TVCG.2023.3238309.